Committees vs. Working Groups

 When is a working group not a working group?

 Some "working groups" are a just a group of people meeting on a specific topic with no real accountability or urgency.
 Study the cadence, topics, and invite lists of meetings.
-Too often, meetings are maladapted attempts to solve problems.
-So, if you want to know what parts of a project or organization are suffering the most, pay attention to what the team is having meetings about, how often meetings are held, and who is being dragged into those meetings.
+If you want to know what parts of a project or organization are suffering the most, pay attention to what the team is having meetings about, how often meetings are held, and who is being dragged into those meetings.

-In particular, look for meetings with long invite lists.
+In particular, look for meetings with long invite lists and no real defined target outcome.
 Large meetings are less effective than small meetings, but they do convincingly spread the blame around by giving everyone the impression that all parties were consulted, and all opinions were explored.

 When it's full of senior executives.